Edwardian Photoblogging

 A young woman in Cromwell Road, London on July 12, 1905 in a stylish striped shirt with a belt and an ankle-length skirt

-Glued to a book on the walk to work in London, this woman reminds us of how glued we are to our mobile device screens today.
+Think the Internet generation was the first to truly embrace mobile multi-tasking?
+Glued to a book on the walk to work in London, this woman reminds us of how much we rely on mobile devices today.

 A woman in a formal white dress with black handbag walks along the street in Kensington on June 15, 1908